-The strategic component includes the elaboration of our own philosophy, based upon macroeconomic data, social trends, and political developments, with a temporal horizon of several years.
-The resulting perspective serves as the highest stage of orientation, from which we derive the asset classes in which we invest over the long term.
+The strategic part includes developing your own long-term view, based on macroeconomic data, social trends and political developments (fundamental macroanalysis) with a time horizon of several years.
+The resulting perspective serves as the highest level of orientation from which we derive our exposure on different asset classes in the long term.

-Quantitative models form the basis for tactical asset allocation.
-As a complementary instrument, they indicate developments to us that we have not incorporated into our long-term philosophy, and they open up an objective perspective for us, free of subjective opinions.
+As a complementary instrument, the tactical asset allocation point out developments that we have not incorporated into our strategic asset allocation and open up an objective perspective for us.